 Now the question is, do you really need an intervalometer for photography?

 If you are a newbie in photography, you may be confused about whether to buy it or not.

 In the early days of photography, an intervalometer was used as a remote shutter release for the camera.

-Nowadays, all new cameras come with the self-timer feature.
-So, you don’t have to buy an intervalometer if the purpose is just to do the remote shutter release.
+Nowadays, all new cameras come with a self-timer feature.
+You don’t have to buy an intervalometer if the purpose is just to do the remote shutter release.

 The current DSLR and Mirrorless cameras allow you to set exposure up to 30 seconds in the camera.

-So, if you plan to do exposures above 30 seconds, then the intervalometer is the best option.
+So, if you plan to do exposures above 30 seconds, the intervalometer is the best option.

 You can use it along with the Bulb mode in the camera.

 An intervalometer may not be helpful for all types of photography.
 So, I will list out the different genres of photographers who will find this camera accessory useful.

 1. For Long Exposure Photography